- There are more than 70 species of rats.

 #8: Bushy-Tailed Wood Rat

-The bushy-tailed wood rat, also known as a packrat, is easily distinguished by its unusually bushy tail, which is similar to that of a squirrel, unlike the hairless tails that most other rats have.
+Also known as a packrat, this rat is easily distinguished by its unusually bushy tail, which is similar to that of a squirrel, unlike the hairless tails that most other rats have.
 They grow to a body length of around 8.7 inches and are usually brown with white bellies and feet and their ears are also much rounder than those of other rats.
 Although they prefer rocky areas, bushy-tailed wood rats are extremely adaptable and can live in both forests and deserts and are able climbers.
-They are native to the US and are found across the western regions North America and also in parts of Canada.
+They are native to the US and are found across the western regions of North America and also in parts of Canada.

 #7: Lesser Bandicoot Rat